sabhiram/sabhiram.github.io/_posts/2015-02-16-sending_wol_packets_with_golang.md

 ### Put that in a pipe!

-So we have a nicely formed MagicPacket, now to get this data sent as a UDP broadcast.
-First, convert the magicPacket we formed above into a bunch of bytes:
+We now have a nicely formed MagicPacket, all we need to do is send this data out as a UDP broadcast.
+This basically involves converting the MagicPacket into a []byte which we can feed into a UDP connection we will form.

 {% highlight go %}
-import (
-    "encoding/binary"
-    "bytes"
-    "net"
-)
+// This function accepts a MAC address string, and s
+// Function to send a magic packet to a given mac address func SendMagicPacket(macAddr string) error {
+    magicPacket, err := NewMagicPacket(macAddr)
+    if err != nil {
+        return err
+    }

-var buf bytes.Buffer
+    // Fill our byte buffer with the bytes in our MagicPacket var buf bytes.Buffer
     binary.Write(&buf, binary.BigEndian, magicPacket)
-{% endhighlight %}

-Fetch a `UDPAddr*` from the broadcast address / port we wish to send the packet to (in this case 255.255.255.255:9):
-{% highlight go %}
-udpAddr, err := net.ResolveUDPAddr("udp", "255.255.255.255:9")
+    // Get a UDPAddr to send the broadcast to udpAddr, err := net.ResolveUDPAddr("udp", "255.255.255.255:9")
     if err != nil {
-    fmt.Printf("Unable to get a UDP address for 255.255.255.255:9\n") return err
+        fmt.Printf("Unable to get a UDP address for %s\n", "255.255.255.255:9")
+        return err
     }
-{% endhighlight %}

-Connect to the address (and also setup the closing of the connection once this function exits):
-{% highlight go %}
-connection, err := net.DialUDP("udp", nil, udpAddr)
+    // Open a UDP connection, and defer its cleanup connection, err := net.DialUDP("udp", nil, udpAddr)
     if err != nil {
-    fmt.Printf("Unable to dial UDP address for 255.255.255.255:9\n") return err
+        fmt.Printf("Unable to dial UDP address for %s\n", "255.255.255.255:9")
+        return err
     }
     defer connection.Close()
-{% endhighlight %}

-Finally, we write the bytes stored in `buf` to the above connection:
-{% highlight go %}
-bytesWritten, err := connection.Write(buf.Bytes())
+    // Write the bytes of the MagicPacket to the connection bytesWritten, err := connection.Write(buf.Bytes())
     if err != nil {
-    fmt.Printf("Unable to write magic packet to connection\n") return err
+        fmt.Printf("Unable to write packet to connection\n")
+        return err
+    } else if bytesWritten != 102 {
+        fmt.Printf("Warning: %d bytes written, %d expected!\n", bytesWritten, 102)
     }

+    return nil
+}
 {% endhighlight %}

 ### Wrapping up

 We looked at defining a bunch of bytes to form a MagicPacket, then we went about initializing the packet based on a given input MAC address.
-We also explored using the [`net package`](http://golang.org/pkg/net/) to send a bunch of bytes as a UDP broadcast to wake our target machine.
+Then we explored using the [`net package`](http://golang.org/pkg/net/) to send a bunch of bytes as a UDP broadcast to wake our target machine.

 I hope this was somewhat useful.
 If this was interesting, and you want to check out a more complete, command line version of this utility - take a look at: [`sabhiram/go-wol`](https://github.com/sabhiram/go-wol).